 And so, I entered the “year of the dads” on auto-pilot, blindly fighting for the lives of two very ill, aging parents.
 What would I have said to the naive, unprepared me?
 In the hope of helping someone just entering this season of life, I offer this confession and hope to bring direction and peace, all said with love.

-Take time during hospital stays, chemo class, hospital furniture deliveries, doctor calls, etc. to share your current situation with everyone you know.
+Take time during hospital stays, chemo classes, hospital furniture deliveries, doctor calls, etc. to share your current situation with everyone you know.
 All who care about you will want to help in some small way; a meal dropped by, brief “parent sitting,” a grocery store pick-up, all will be appreciated.

 Your family wants and needs to assist in the care of the parent or you’ll rob them of their joy for reflection later.
 As you calendar your wants and needs, call family saying “We need you to please___.
 Thanks so much.
 You’ll never know how much it means.”
 Even if it saves an hour of doctor phone calls, it’s worth delegating.
 Delegate discovery issues such as needed services, financials, wills, etc. There are many decisions yet to be made so distribute tasks, and start now.

-Prepare your empty-nest for changes: a loss of privacy, kitchen always messy, laundry piled, temperature altered, furniture moved, providers in and out.
+Prepare your empty nest for changes: a loss of privacy, kitchen always messy, laundry piled, temperature altered, furniture moved, providers in and out.
 It will be frustrating.
 Reframe it.
 It’s for a season, and as when the kids were young, you’ll appreciate more than ever a stolen moment of solitude, meditation, prayer, or a workout.

 Cell phones, Drop Cam wi-fi video, and a medical alert pendant or watch will buy you peace of mind and needed moments away.
 Your fitness tracker provides tiny wins.
 10k steps a day?
 You’ll celebrate days with 15k and 20k!